Electrical Induction Motors - Torque vs. Speed

-Torque is the turning force through a radius with the units - Nm - in the SI-system and - lb ft - in the imperial system.
+Torque is the turning force through a radius - with the units Nm in the SI-system and the units lb ft in the imperial system.

-The torque developed by an asynchronous induction motor varies when the motor accelerates from full stop (or zero speed) to maximum operating speed.
+The torque developed by an asynchronous induction motor varies when the motor accelerates from zero to maximum operating speed.

-The Locked Rotor Torque or Starting Torque is the torque the electrical motor develop when its starts at rest or zero speed.
+The Locked Rotor Torque or Starting Torque is the torque an electrical motor develops when starting at zero speed.

-A high Starting Torque is more important for application or machines hard to start - as positive displacement pumps, cranes etc. A lower Starting Torque can be accepted for centrifugal fans or pumps where the start load is low or close to zero.
+A high Starting Torque is more important for application or machines hard to start - like positive displacement pumps, cranes etc. A lower Starting Torque can be accepted for centrifugal fans or pumps where the start load is low or close to zero.

-The Pull-up Torque is the minimum torque developed by the electrical motor when it runs from zero to full-load speed (before it reaches the break-down torque point)
+The Pull-up Torque is the minimum torque developed by an electrical motor when it runs from zero to full-load speed (before it reaches the break-down torque point).

-When the motor starts and begins to accelerate the torque in general decrease until it reach a low point at a certain speed - the pull-up torque - before the torque increases until it reach the highest torque at a higher speed - the break-down torque - point.
+When a motor starts and begins to accelerate the torque in general will decrease until it reach a low point at a certain speed - the pull-up torque - before the torque increases until it reach the highest torque at a higher speed - the break-down torque - point.

-The pull-up torque may be critical for applications that needs power to go through some temporary barriers achieving the working conditions.
+The pull-up torque may be critical for applications that needs power to go through some temporary barriers achieving working conditions.

-The Break-down Torque is the highest torque available before the torque decreases when the machine continues to accelerate to the working conditions.
+The Break-down Torque is the highest torque available before the torque decreases when the machine continues to accelerate to working conditions.

-The Full-load Torque is the torque required to produce the rated power of the electrical motor at full-load speed.
+The Full-load Torque is the torque required to produce the rated power of an electrical motor at full-load speed.

 In imperial units the Full-load Torque can be expressed as